How autism spectrum disorder is diagnosed

-Because other medical difficulties sometimes go along with ASD, your paediatrician might also do other tests, such as a physical examination and history, and a hearing test.
+Because other medical difficulties sometimes go along with autism spectrum disorder (ASD), your paediatrician might also do other tests, such as a physical examination and history, and a hearing test.
 These tests:

 - check for signs of other conditions that might explain your child’s symptoms